-However, intensive care unit (ICU) patients often have renal and/or hepatic impairment altering the clearance of the drugs and their metabolites.
-Thus, while a particular drug may be hepatically metabolized, renal insufficiency may impair its excretion and lead to buildup of an active metabolite.
+However, intensive care unit (ICU) patients often have renal and/or hepatic impairment altering the clearance of drugs and the metabolites.
+Thus, while a particular drug may hepatically metabolized, renal insufficiency may impair its excretion and lead to buildup of active metabolite. replicas de relojes

-Other metabolites may not be active in terms of the original effect of the drug but are actually more toxic than the parent compound.
-Both of these situations may have dire consequences.
+Other metabolites may not be active in terms of the original effect of the drug but are actually more toxic than parent compound.
+Both of these situations may have dire consequences. omega replica watches

 It is hepatically metabolized to normeperidine (half-life of 15 to 20 hours), which can build up in the face of renal impairment and promote seizure activity when it reaches high enough concentrations.
 These seizures are not reversed by naloxone, which is usually used to reverse the deleterious effects of most narcotics.
-The liver plays an important role in the drug metabolism.
+The liver plays an important role in drug metabolism. chopard replica watches swiss movement

 Benzodiazepines are very commonly used in the ICU for sedation, to assist with mechanical ventilation, and to provide anxiolysis during painful procedures and critical illness.
 Many of the drugs in this class are hydroxylated to active metabolites, including midazolam and diazepam.